 - To remove an old class calendar you will need to access that calendar's settings.

-- Click the small down-arrow to the right of the class name in the "My calendars" list.
+- Click the three-dots button to the right of the class name in the "My calendars" list.

-- If you just want to hide the class calendar from your list, simply click "Hide this calendar from the list".
+- If you just want to hide the class calendar from your list, simply click "Hide from list".

-- If instead you want to delete the calendar, click "Calendar settings".
+- If instead you want to delete the calendar, click "Settings and sharing".

-- You can now scroll down to the bottom of the calendar details screen and click "Permanently delete this calendar".
+- You can now scroll down to the bottom of the calendar details screen and in the "Remove calendar" section click "Delete".

 - This will open a pop-up window asking you to confirm the deletion.